 Most of the time, I’m too proud (unfortunately) to run by the store and grab something in a hard plastic container, so I keep a few tricks in my pantry.
-I got this Triple-Coconut Sheet Cake from Amie, one of my favorite co-workers.
+I got this Easy Coconut Poke Cake recipe from Amie, one of my favorite co-workers.
 The coconut freaks at my job, including me, go crazy when she brings this cake.

 Here’s what you need:

 Stocking up on a few staples is helpful to produce this kind of last-minute magic.
 For Amie’s cake, I make sure to keep the following in my cabinet: